pop-os/shell/README.md

 Proper functionality of the shell requires modifying GNOME's default keyboard shortcuts.
 For a local installation, run `make local-install`.

-The git branch master_mantic corresponds to Ubuntu 23.10 and supports GNOME 45+.
-For GNOME 3.36 through 44 support, use the git branch master_jammy
+The `master_mantic` git branch corresponds to Ubuntu 23.10 and supports GNOME 45+.
+For GNOME 3.36 through 44 support, use the `master_jammy` branch.

 If you want to uninstall the extension, you may invoke `make uninstall`, and then open the "Keyboard Shortcuts" panel in GNOME Settings to select the "Reset All.." button in the header bar.